Leah123-d/NASA-app/README.md

 1. Additional search options, there is an API that can take parameters of a start and end date to return a range of media
 2. Video media_types are not displaying correctly.
 The link is available, however, it is not rendering
 3. Implement media queries to make this page responsive and adjust to a variety of screen sizes
+4. Add a current day button, this way users can view the current day photo instead of entering the day

 ## Project Preview: